population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 to agricultural work, as shown by a significant increase in the likelihood of working in agriculture after the first lockdown.
-However, that increase dissipated by the second lockdown, likely because the concurrent drought made agriculture less attractive as a coping mechanism.
+However, that increase dissipated by the second lockdown, likely because the concurrent rainfall shortfall made agriculture less attractive as a coping mechanism.

 Traditional sources of support, such as remittance from abroad or